Concessional vs non-concessional contributions

 What is a carried forward concessional contribution?

-A carried forward concessional contribution basically involves using any unused portion of a concessional contribution limit from one year, and adding it to your contribution cap any time up to five years later.
-It is helpful if your super balance is below $500,000 and your income varies a lot from year to year.
+A carried-forward concessional contribution involves using any unused portion of a concessional contribution limit from one year and adding it to your contribution cap any time up to five years later.

 More information on maximum contributions.